LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Proposed Method

 \subsection{Hard Input Mining Strategy}

 The hard input mining strategy is pivotal in the LAECIPS architecture.
 Too many identified hard inputs will result in high inference latency while too few ones will lead to a decrease in the accuracy of handling corner cases.
 Existing methods rely on loss values~\cite{cvpr16} or confidence scores~\cite{ICLR18} to identify hard inputs.
 However, calculating loss values during inference is challenging due to unknown labels, and confidence score-based methods lack adaptability to changing environments.
 To address this, we propose a neural network-based hard input mining model, denoted as $h$.
+We adopt Resnet18~\cite{resnet} as the basic network structure of model $h$, whose input is the logit layer output of $f(x)$.
 This model determines if a data input for edge inference is a hard or easy input, represented as $h(f(x)) \in [0,1]$.
 Based on this hard input mining model, the result of cloud-edge collaborative inference is:

 We denote the loss of the model's output as

 and the inference latency of the model as